folio-org/mod-vendors/README.md

 ## Building the Project

-To build this module, head to the root-folder of this project and run the following command in your Terminal:
+To compile this module, head to the root-folder and run the following command in your Terminal:

 ```
 mvn clean install